Hansmu/nodejs/README.md

 won't work, because you're changing the object value inside a function and that doesn't work.
 It's just better to use `module.exports` instead of `exports` to avoid potential pitfalls.

+Event - something that has happened in our app that we can respond to.
+In Node we actually talk about two different kinds of events.
+One of the events come from system events.
+These are coming from the Node C++ Core from libuv.
+E.g. I finished reading a file.
+Things that Javascript doesn't have.
+The second set of events are the custom events that are coming from the Javascript core.
+This is coming from an Event Emitter.
+So C++ libuv and JS Core event emitter are the two event types.
+A lot of the times JS wraps libuv.

+However, JS doesn't actually have the concept of events, though, so the library's faking events.
+The inner structure of these is like the code in our `emitter.js`.
+The actual code is a lot more complex and safer, though.

 `server.listen()` enters an event loop.
 The event loop continues existing until an exit occurs by a